Docket number: 1:24-cv-00110 (N.D. Iowa)

 HLLI represents LeadingAge South Carolina, LeadingAge Kansas, and LeadingAge Iowa in the suit, along with LeadingAge state affiliates from 18 additional states (Alabama, Colorado, Delaware, Florida, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Nebraska, New Jersey, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, and Virginia) and non-profit nursing homes Dooley Center and Wesley Towers.
 In addition to the States of Kansas, Iowa, and South Carolina, the other State plaintiffs are Alabama, Alaska, Arkansas, Florida, Georgia, Idaho, Indiana, Kentucky, Missouri, Montana, Nebraska, Oklahoma, North Dakota, South Dakota, Utah, Virginia, and West Virginia.
 The plaintiffs filed their complaint in the Northern District of Iowa.

 On October 22, 2024, plaintiffs filed a motion to preliminarily enjoin the rule.
+On November 27, plaintiffs filed their reply in support of a preliminary injunction and the court heard argument on the motion on December 5.

 Case Documents